-Your need facility with some basic computer-age skills to be successful.
+You need facility with some basic computer-age skills to be successful.
 I rely on CR's learning management system (LMS) Canvas heavily, as well as your textbook's Connect website and its many lab resources.
 It's important to let me know sooner rather than later if any of the following hold you back...talk to me and I can help before you get behind in actual coursework.

-- Be able to navigate the course in Canvas, our online learning management system. - Be able to reliably receive and respond in a timely fashion to messages sent to your CR email account via Canvas. - Be able to download and upload files in Canvas. - Be able to use a phone or digital camera to take photos and videos that will be uploaded to Canvas. - Be able to access internet resources including your textbook Connect site. - Be able to use a word processing program (such as Microsoft Word or Google Docs).
+- Be able to navigate the course in Canvas, our online learning management system. - Be able to reliably receive and respond in a timely fashion to messages sent to your CR email account via Canvas. - Be able to download and upload files in Canvas. - Be able to access internet resources including your textbook Connect site. - Be able to use a word processing program (such as Microsoft Word or Google Docs).

-Technology Requirements (this section is reprinted from the Online Orientation Letter)
+Technology Requirements (this section is reprinted from the Online Orientation Letter) Hardware

-Hardware

-Computer - Lectures, some quizzes, and many lab resources are online.
+Computer - Some quizzes and many lab resources are online.
 You should plan on doing the much of your work on a reasonably recent model notebook or desktop computer (Mac or PC).
 Do NOT plan on participating in this class solely from a portable device (phone or tablet).

 Portable Devices - You can use recent model portable devices (such as Android or iOS phones & tablets) for some activities, and we will be learning about some cool apps that you may want to download.
 Minimally, be sure to acquire the free Canvas app, Canvas by Instructure, available in iTunes or the Google Play Store.
-Camera - You will need to be able to take photographs and record videos for this class, sometimes of your assignments and sometimes of yourself doing something.
-A digital camera or phone are ideal, but a computer webcam would also work.